devlab-oy/sepa/README.md

 4. There are five methods that can be called after initializing the client:

   * Returns the whole soap response as a hash:

             sepa_client.call

   * Returns the application request in base64 coded format:

             sepa_client.get_ar_as_base64

   * Returns the application request as a string:

             sepa_client.get_ar_as_string

   * Returns the content field of the application request in base64 coded format:

             sepa_client.get_content_as_base64

   * Returns the content field of the application request as a string:

             sepa_client.get_content_as_string

+### For downloading Nordea certificate

+1. Require the gem:

+        require 'sepa'

+2. Create a request config file (cert_req.conf) with following contents (filled with values appropriate for testing)

+        [ req ]
+        default_bits            = 1024
+        default_keyfile         = defaultkeyfilename.pem
+        default_md              = sha1

+        prompt                  = no
+        distinguished_name      = distinguished_name

+        [ distinguished_name ]
+        CN                      = Company name
+        serialNumber            = 11111111
+        C                       = FI

+3. Create 1024bit SHA-1 Private Key and generate a Certificate Signing Request in DER format using your personal PIN as the key (using values appropriate for testing)

+        openssl req -newkey rsa:1024 -keyout signing_key.pem -keyform PEM -out CSR.csr -outform DER -config cert_req.conf -nodes

+        pin = '1234567890'

+        csr = OpenSSL::X509::Request.new(File.read ('CSR.csr'))

+        hmac = OpenSSL::HMAC.digest('sha1',pin,csr.to_der)

+        payload = csr.to_der

+4. Define the hash that will be passed to the gem when initializing it:

+        params = {
+          command: :get_certificate,
+          customer_id: '11111111',
+          environment: 'TEST',
+          wsdl: 'sepa/wsdl/wsdl_nordea_cert.xml(or url)',
+          content: payload,
+          hmac: hmac,
+          service: 'service'
+        }

+5. Initialize a new instance of the client and pass the params hash

+        sepa_client = Sepa::Client.new(params)
+        sepa_client.call

+6. Save the certificate from the response into a local file

 ***